devtut/generate/docs/python/the-pass-statement.md

 ---
-metaTitle: The pass statement
+metaTitle: "The pass statement"
-description: Ignore an exception, Create a new Exception that can be caught
+description: "Ignore an exception, Create a new Exception that can be caught"
 ---

 # The pass statement